The Minimum Feasible Tileset problem: Introduction

 \paragraph{Results and Outline.} \looseness=-1 We analyze the structure of the graph that has the tiles of a minimum cardinality tileset as its edges, and show that this graph is always (wlog.) a forest.
 In fact, only the component structure of this forest matters: We may replace trees by arbitrary trees spanning the same components without affecting the feasibility of the corresponding tileset~(\autoref{section:structure}).
-This lets us view \mfts as a partitioning problem, which in turn allows us to prove \NP-completeness even when scenarios have size at most three~(\autoref{section:hardness}).
+This lets us view \mfts as a partitioning problem, which in turn allows us to prove \NP-completeness even when scenarios have size at most three and lets us show \APX-hardness for the general case~(\autoref{section:hardness}).
 As our main result, we complement the hardness with a 4/3-approximation algorithm (for scenarios of arbitrary sizes) inspired by the component structure of the optimum solution~(\autoref{section:approximation}).
-Finally, we show that the problem is fixed-parameter tractable with respect to the number of scenarios~(\autoref{section:numberofscenarios}) and the number of symbols~(\autoref{section:numberofsymbols}), respectively.
+We show that the problem is fixed-parameter tractable with respect to the number of scenarios~(\autoref{section:numberofscenarios}) and the number of symbols~(\autoref{section:numberofsymbols}), respectively.
+We also observe that, when each scenario has size at most~$d$, a polynomial-time compression of an arbitrary instance to $O(|F|^d)$ bits is possible without loosing the information about the size of the optimum solution and such a compression to $O(|F|^{d - \epsilon})$ bits is unlikely (\autoref{section:numberofsymbols}).
+Finally, we provide a preliminary result on the relevant variant of \mfts\ where the scenarios are multisets rather than sets and show that also this case is fixed-parameter tractable with respect to the number of symbols (\autoref{section:numberofsymbols}).